CSWest/Help80/README.md

 ### Guarantees

 These classes guarantees the following things if no exception is thrown:
-* The command line entered by the user only calls defined parameters, with acceptable values
+* The command line entered by the user only calls defined parameters, with acceptable values.
-* The parameters you defined and how you use them is correct
+* The parameters you defined and how you use them is correct.

 However, there is no guarantee that:
 * The input parameters specified by the user are compatible.
-It is possible that a combination of parameters doesn't make sense.
+It is possible that a combination of parameters doesn't make sense in your program.
 This is your task to check this kind of incompatibilities.
 * The values for the parameters are acceptable for your application.
 They respect the size of the built-in type, but if you want to make sure a value is not above 100 or below 50, this is also your job.

 ***